 shall not apply to hearings conducted by the Ethics Board; however, the hearings shall be conducted in accordance with this section and in accordance with any additional rules and regulations adopted by the Ethics Board so as to afford all parties the full range of due process rights required by the nature of the proceedings.

-Prior to the commencement of the hearing, the Respondent, or their
+Prior to the commencement of the hearing the respondent or their

-representative, shall have a reasonable opportunity to examine all documents and records obtained or prepared by the Ethics Board in connection with the matter to be heard.
-The Ethics Board shall inform the alleged violator, or their representative, of any exculpatory evidence in its possession.
+representative shall have a reasonable opportunity to examine all documents and records obtained or prepared by the Ethics Board in connection with the matter to be heard.
+The Ethics Board shall inform the alleged violator or their representative of any exculpatory evidence in its possession.

-All testimony in a Ethics Board hearing shall be taken under oath, administered by the presiding officer.
+All testimony in an Ethics Board hearing shall be taken under oath administered by the presiding officer.
 All parties shall have the right to call and examine witnesses, to introduce exhibits, to cross-examine witnesses, to submit evidence, and to be represented by counsel.
 All witnesses shall have the right to be represented by counsel.

-Any person whose name is mentioned during the hearing and who may be adversely affected thereby may appear personally before the Ethics Board, with or without counsel, to give a statement regarding the adverse mention, or may file a written statement regarding the adverse mention for incorporation into the record of the proceeding.
+Any person whose name is mentioned during the hearing and who may be adversely affected thereby may appear personally before the Ethics Board, with or without counsel, to give a statement regarding the adverse mention or they may file a written statement regarding the adverse mention for incorporation into the record of the proceeding.

 All hearings of the Ethics Board shall be public unless the members vote to go into executive session in accordance with KRS 61.810.